 Engineering.
 All TrusSteel trusses are engineered trusses.
 An Authorized Fabricator can provide not just building components, but can also provide individually-engineered and sealed trusses.
-A staff of over fifty engineers, covering every state in the USA, reviews and seals over 4,500,000 truss designs each year.
+A staff of over fifty engineers, covering every state in the USA and Canada.

 TrusSteel provides steelVIEWTM software to all Authorized Fabricators.
 This powerful proprietary software package includes 3-D modeling and truss layout, truss engineering and bidding modules.
 By-products of these key elements are industry-best truss layouts, shop drawings and cutting sheets.